Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: Our Method

-When designing the reward function for the analysis runtime, we needed to address the large difference in this measure between various detectors.
-As shown in Table~\ref{tab:accuracy} in Section~\ref{subsec:performance}, average running times can vary by orders of magnitude (from 0.7s to 44.29s, depending on the detector).
-In order to mitigate these differences and encourage the use of the more ``expensive'' (but also more accurate) detectors, we define the cost function of the computing time as follows
+When designing the reward function for the analysis runtime, we needed to address the large difference in this measure among various detectors.
+As shown in Table~\ref{tab:accuracy} in Section~\ref{subsec:performance}, the average runtimes can vary by orders of magnitude (from 0.7 to 44.29 seconds, depending on the detector).
+When analyzing the behavior of our model, we identified a need to mitigate these differences and encourage the use of the more computationally expensive (but also better performing) detectors.
+We define the following cost function, which places an upper bound $u$ on the computational cost -- represented in our experiments by the time $t$ -- while also creating a ``smoother'' representation of the values:

-It is important to note that while we only consider running time as the computing resource whose cost needs to be taken into account, our approach can be easily adapted to include additional resources such as memory usage, CPU runtime, cloud computing costs and even electricity.
-As such, \MethodName enables organizations to \textit{easily and automatically integrate all relevant costs into their decision making process}, something that has not been possible before with other ML-based approaches.
+Note that while we only consider runtime as a function of the cost, our approach can be easily adapted to include additional resources such as memory usage, CPU runtime, cloud computing costs, and even electricity.
+As such, \MethodName enables organizations to \textit{easily integrate all relevant costs into their decision-making process}.